LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Show Call Hierarchy

-Double-click to select a predicate name in a goal or in a clause head and then right-click and select the "Show Call Hierarchy" context menu item to browse callers and callees of the selected predicate.
+Right-click on a predicate name in a goal or in a clause head and select the "Show Call Hierarchy" context menu item to browse callers and callees of the selected predicate.
 Note that callers and callees that can only be resolved at runtime (e.g., in a message to _self_ goal or when dynamic predicates are used) may not be returned.

 #### Show Type Hierarchy

-Double-click to select an entity name and then right-click and select the "Show Type Hierarchy" context menu item to browse ancestors and descendants of the selected entity.
+Right-click on an entity name and select the "Show Type Hierarchy" context menu item to browse ancestors and descendants of the selected entity.
 Here, ancestor is interpreted as any entity from which the selected entity inherits, and descendant is interpreted as any entity that inherits from the selected entity.

 ### Debugging support